barryae/Portfolio-with-React-and-Typescript/README.md

-# Portfolio-with-React-Typescript-and-Redux
+# Portfolio-with-React-TypeScript

-Portfolio using React, Typescript, and Redux
+Portfolio using React and TypeScript